XarkLabs/Xosera/REFERENCE.md

 **Read 16-bit timer, increments every 1/10<sup>th</sup> of a millisecond (10,000 Hz)**
 Can be used for fairly accurate timing.
 Internal fractional value is maintined (so as accurate as FPGA clock).
 Can be used for elapsed time up to ~6.5 seconds (or unlimited, if the cumulative elapsed time is updated at least as often as timer wrap value).

-> :mag: **`TIMER` atomic read:** To assure an atomic 16-bit value, when the high byte of `TIMER` is read, the low byte is saved
-> into an internal register and returned when `TIMER` low byte is read.
-Because of this, reading the full 16-bit `TIMER` register
-> is recommended (or first even byte, then odd byte, or odd byte value may not be updated).
+> :mag: **`TIMER` atomic read:** To ensure an atomic 16-bit value, when the high byte of `TIMER` is read, the low byte is saved into an internal register and returned when `TIMER` low byte is read.
+Because of this, reading the full 16-bit `TIMER` register is recommended (or first even byte, then odd byte, or odd byte value may not be updated).

 **Write to set 8-bit countdown timer interval**
-When written, the lower 8 bits sets 8-bit countdown timer interval.
+When written, the lower 8 bits sets a write-only 8-bit countdown timer interval.
 Timer is decremented every 1/10<sup>th</sup> millisecond and when timer reaches zero an Xosera timer interrupt (`TIMER_INTR`) will be generated and the count will be reset.
+This register setting has no effect on the `TIMER` read (only uses same 1/10<sup>th</sup> ms time-base).

 > :mag: **8-bit countdown timer** interval can only be written (as a read will return the free running `TIMER` value).
+It is only useful to generate an interrupt (or polling bit in `XM_INT_CTRL`)

 #### 0x3 **`XM_RD_XADDR`** (R/W+) - XR Read Address